bilalcorbacioglu/Steganography/README.md

                             G = 10100111 -> 10100111
                             B = 11100101 -> 11100101

-* Steganografi ile Secret Sharing birlikte kullanılırsa, tesine mühendislik oldukça zor olacaktır.
+* Steganography and Secret Sharing is used with the, reverse engineering will be quite difficult.

-#### Boyutlar
+#### Dimension

-Gizli Görüntü 25 X 30 boyutunda olsun.
-Bu boyuttaki bir görüntüyü tamamen örten bir taşıyıcı resimin boyutu şu şekilde hesaplanır.
+The hidden image size 25 x 30, To completely cover up the image of this size, carrier size is calculated as follows.

     0 <= 25 x 30 <= (M X N X S)/8

-* M X N Taşıyıcı Resmin Boyutu
+* M X N   The size of the image carrier
-* S son kaç bite gömüleceği
+* S       how many bits to embed (Last bits !)

 ##Run